 You want to harvest mullein in July and August, or even later in the fall.
 It needs some strong sun to fully develop the dye compounds in the leaves.
-Both the leaves and the flowers are used for dyeing.
-The leaves and flowers make a vibrant yellow dye.
-You can utilize either the first year or the second year plants.
+You can utilize either the first year leaves or the second year leaves and flowers from the plants.
 If you harvest just the leaves from the first year plant but leave the roots in, the plant will form a second rosette before frost.

 Use mildly alkaline water for yellows

-Tear the leaves, with gloves and a mask on.
-The fine hairs can cause contact dermatitis in some people and when airborne can cause irritation to the lungs and mucus membranes.
-Once the leaves are in water, this difficulty is removed.
+To process: Tear the leaves, with gloves and a mask on.
+The fine hairs can cause contact dermatitis in some people and when airborne can cause irritation to the lungs and mucous membranes.
+Once the leaves are in the water, this difficulty is removed.

 Yarrow is another weed that you’ll find growing in the same kind of conditions that mullein likes.
-It is a lacy looking perennial, growing only a foot high, with a many flowered umbrel on the top of each stem.
-If you pinch off a lacy leaf, and smell it, you’ll find a pungent camphor scent, reminiscent of cough medicine.
+It is a lacy looking perennial, growing only a foot high, with a many-flowered umbrel on the top of each stem.
+If you pinch off a lacy leaf and smell it, you’ll find a pungent camphor scent, reminiscent of cough medicine.
 Its gift is another yellow dye, in a different tone than mullein.
 Since yarrow is a perennial be careful to pinch off the flower heads and leaves, without pulling the plant up by the roots.
-The stem is quite coarse and fibrous, so be intentional in your harvest, if you wish to preserve the bounty for another year.
+The stem is quite coarse and fibrous, so be intentional in your harvest, if you wish to preserve the plants to bloom again in another year.

-The effective dyestuffs found in Yarrow are quercetin, luteolin, isothamnetin and two other active dye compounds.
-Yarrow has good colourfastness with an alum mordant, and is a highly recommended natural dye, even for commercial use.
+The effective dyestuffs found in Yarrow are quercetin, luteolin, isorhamnetin, and two other active dye compounds.
+Yarrow has good colorfastness with an alum mordant, and is a highly recommended natural dye, even for commercial use.
 Luteolin is the same fast dye compound found in Weld, the yellow dye of antiquity.

 Since yarrow has a strong medicinal odor, you will want to make the dyebath outside, rather than in your kitchen.
-If this is not an option, be sure to begin with your windows open and an exhaust fan going.
+If this is not an option, be sure to begin processing the plant parts with your windows open and an exhaust fan going.